Bands

 Under Craig's direction the band became Runner Up Welsh Regional Champions in 2007 & 2011, also representing Wales at the Finals of the National Championships of Great Britain in Harrogate and Cheltenham.
 The band also became Runner Up South Wales Miner's Eisteddfod Champions and National Eisteddfod Champions in 2011.

-Treherbert & District continue to maintain a firm commitment to training young people in the art of brass playing, and supporting events and the community in its local area.
+Now a symphonic brass ensemble, Treherbert & District continue to maintain a firm commitment to training young people in the art of brass playing, and supporting events and the community in its local area.
 Further information on the band and its activities can be found at its own website www.treherbertband.weebly.com

 Glenrhondda was opened in 1911 by the Glenavon Garw Collieries Limited, a member of the South Wales Coal Owners association, and was served by the Rhondda and Swansea Bay railway.
 It consisted of two levels a slant and a pit and during its lifetime employed anywhere between 200 and 500 men, producing both house and manufacturing coals.